alexlegars/pythonProject/README.md

 You first have to download the dataset in csv at this address : https://www.kaggle.com/START-UMD/gtd Or, you can download the csv with this command if you have kaggle installed : kaggle datasets download -d START-UMD/gtd

-Then, put the csv in the "data" folder.
+Then, put the csv in a folder named "data" that you have to create.

 To launch the converter from csv to json, just type this in your console : python app.py